utopia-foss/dantro/doc/plotting/plot_functions.rst

 The idea is that high-dimensional raw data first is transformed using the :ref:`dag_framework`.
 The :py:func:`~.facet_grid` function then gets the ready-to-plot data as input and visualizes it by automatically choosing an appropriate kind of plot – if possible and not explicitly given – in a declarative way through the specification of layout keywords such as ``col``\ ums, ``row``\ s, or ``hue``.
 This approach is called `faceting <https://xarray.pydata.org/en/stable/user-guide/plotting.html#faceting>`_; dantro makes use of the `excellent plotting functionality of xarray <https://xarray.pydata.org/en/stable/plotting.html>`_ for this feature.
-The :py:func:`~.facet_grid` plot function further extends the xarray plotting functionality by adding the possibility to create :ref:`animations <pcr_ext_animations>`, simply by using the ``frames`` argument to specify the data dimension to represent as individual frames of an animation.
+The :py:func:`~.facet_grid` plot function further extends the xarray plotting functionality by adding the possibility to create :ref:`animations <pcr_pyplot_animations>`, simply by using the ``frames`` argument to specify the data dimension to represent as individual frames of an animation.

-The :py:class:`~dantro.plot.plot_helper.PlotHelper` interface then copes with the plot :ref:`style <pcr_ext_style>` and further layout.
+The :py:class:`~dantro.plot.plot_helper.PlotHelper` interface then copes with the plot :ref:`style <pcr_pyplot_style>` and further layout.
 All steps are fully configurable and optimized for the YAML-based plotting interface.
 Thus, generating a plot of multidimensional data does not require touching any actual code but just specifying the desired representation in the plot configuration. 🎉